 Paul has a B.S. in chemical engineering from Rensselaer Polytechnic Institute and a Ph.D. in chemical engineering from the University of Minnesota where he studied wound healing and tissue engineering.
 For his work, Paul was the recipient of both a National Science Foundation Graduate Fellowship and the Whitaker Foundation Graduate Fellowship in Biomedical Engineering.

 Alejandro Sanchez is a managing director at Canepa Healthcare.
 Prior to joining Canepa Healthcare, he was a co-founder and partner of Hermes Growth Partners, where he launched its Telecom, Media, and Technology Fund.
 Alejandro is a former partner at McKinsey and Company, where he worked in the telecom, media, and technology sectors across a diverse set of geographies, including Venezuela, Chile, Brazil, Russia, Poland, and the United States.

 He serves on the Boards of Directors of bioTheranostics, Dune Medical Devices, Endogastric Solutions, and Tryton Medical.

 Alejandro is a systems engineer with an MS in Engineering-Economic Systems from Stanford University.

-Adam serves as a board observer at bioTheranostics and Magnolia Medical Technologies.
+Adam serves as a board observer at bioTheranostics, Magnolia Medical Technologies, and Sonde Health.

 Adam has a B.A. in economics from Amherst College, an M.B.A. from the Wharton School of the University of Pennsylvania, and an M.D. from the Perelman School of Medicine at the University of Pennsylvania.

-Neither Canepa Healthcare, LLC nor Canepa Advanced Healthcare Fund, L.P have any job or internship openings at this time.
-Neither organization posts open positions through online listings.
+Neither Canepa Healthcare, LLC nor any organization affiliated with Canepa Healthcare, LLC have any job or internship openings at this time.
+Canepa Healthcare and its affiliated organizations do not post open positions through online listings.